maygjor/morontube/README.md

 # morontube
 <hr>
-Html5 css3 website design and video list player &lt;build from scratch You can put your own videos inside the folder includes/list The PHP code will automatically find your video files and show it in a grid view using HTML5 flexbox and CSS3.
+Html5 css3 website design and video list player &lt;build from scratch<br>
+A list of videos inside the folder includes/list <br>
-The PHP code will loop throw the entire list folder and automatically take each video with its title and place it in a container.
+The PHP code will automatically find the videos and place it in a flexbox container.<br>
+The PHP code will loop through your videos and break each one into responsive tile ,renaming the html( Classes, ID's), The PHP functions, and the Jquery, Javascript functions to seperate the  id_keys of each video.<br>

+This is very simple code that does very effective and complex work, it also validate even the names of the videos to match the Id,Class and functions.<br>

+I have figure out how to made the code smart enogth to code it self while looping.
+(Similar to The MVC frameworks).<br>
+All you need to do to add videos to the list (simply place the videos in the folder...).<br>

-when you play any video, That will not make any request to the server and will not affect the entire page *Click any video to maximize it and it will Play.
+when you play any video, That will not make any request to the server and will not affect the entire page <br>
+*Play any video it will maximize and relativlly move other videos .<br>
-*Click on blur state to minimize the video back to its original state.
+*Click on blur state to minimize the video back to its original state.<br>
-*Click on the same video to Play or Pause.
+*Click on the same video to Play or Pause.<br>
-*next to the selected video The next videos will automatically be placed in beside.
+*The next videos will automatically be placed in beside.<br>